oelin/april/readme.md

 ```js
 use("number = 1")

 skip(variableName) // returns "number"
 ```

 ```js
 use("$number = 1")

 skip(variableName) // returns "undefined" because variableName() failed
 ```

-We can use `skip` to allow for several options:
+We can use `skip` to allow for several possibilities.

 ```js